Raythan/cppWorkClass/README.md

 # cppWorkClass
-summary of my college .cpp projects
+Summary of my college .cpp projects
+Maybe something can help you.
+Enjoy!